SHU-red/EMP2_TouchEmulator/README.md

 ### Device behavior example

-Just an example and may not always be up to date with the current python-script, so please have a look at the current scripts for detailled functionality
+Just an example and may not always be up to date with the current python-script, so please have a look at the current scripts for detailled functionality.

 1. Raspberry Pi boots (LED permanently ON)
 2. Sleep 10s